 Key Benefits of the Region for College Students

-- Off-campus affordability: Indiana has the 10th-lowest cost of living in the U.S.
+- Off-campus affordability: Indiana has the eighth-lowest cost of living in the U.S.

 - Potential for more one-on-one instruction: At public two- and four-year colleges and universities in Indiana, the student-to-faculty ratios are lower than the nationwide averages.